helm/chart-releaser-action/README.md

 - `config`: Optional config file for chart-releaser.
 For more information on the config file, see the [documentation](https://github.com/helm/chart-releaser#config-file)
 - `charts_dir`: The charts directory
 - `charts_repo_url`: The GitHub Pages URL to the charts repo (default: `https://<owner>.github.io/<project>`)
+- `skip_packaging`: This option, when populated, will skip the packaging step.
+This allows you to do more advanced packaging of your charts (for example, with the `helm package` command) before this action runs.
+This action will only handle the indexing and publishing steps.

 ### Environment variables